PasamonteG/SQLDI_Install/SQLDI_V13_Lab_Exercises.md

 # SQL Data Insights V13 Lab Exercises

-This document contains the instructions for performing a hands-on lab exercise for using SQLDI V13.
+This document contains the instructions for performing a hands-on lab exercise for using SQLDI V13 using the IBM "Z Virtual Access" (ZVA) service for provisioning environments for demos and workshops.

 ## Two Documents